-When we speak with associations that have not done online transactions for their association on the web, we know we have a bit of a learning curve to deal with – particularly if it’s a smaller association that does not have a merchant account.
+When we speak with associations that have not done online dues or transactions for their association on the web, we know we have a bit of a learning curve to deal with – particularly if it’s a smaller association that does not have a merchant account.
 So the point of this post is to cover that waterfront a bit as a reference.

 First of all, in order to take transactions online, you’ll need at LEAST three items: a payment portal, and a payment gateway, and a payment processor.
 In some cases they can be the same company although they do different processes.

-The payment portal is where the buyer puts in their appropriate information for purchase.
+The payment portal is the secure hosting where the buyer puts in their appropriate information for purchase.
 This includes item, buyer information, and payment choice with appropriate codes and IDs.
 This should be a secure server, it can be a subscription “shopping cart” server service which provides for greater flexibility in providing inventory and customizing the purchasing process, or it can be hosted on the actual web site, as long as proper encryption security is used.
 The payment portal sends the transaction information in encrypted form to the payment gateway.

 The payment gateway simply forwards the transaction information to the payment processor used by the merchant’s bank (i.e, your bank account).